betteriot/betteriot-principles/README.md

     Assessment criteria: TODO

-### 3. Their customer data MUST NOT be used for profiling, marketing or advertising without transparent disclosure.
+### 3. Their customer data MUST NOT be used for profiling, marketing or advertising without transparent disclosure and easy opt-out.

     Assessment criteria: ICA complaint (registration number)